Odizinne/AutoSceneSwitcher/README.md

 Type the process name you're looking for to automate scene switch
 Ex: `League of legends.exe`

+- Set IP/Port

+If you are using Streamlabs on the same machine as AutoSceneSwitcher, do not modify them.
+Defaults:
+`IP`: 127.0.0.1
+`port`: 59650

 - Set your scenes

 `Scene to activate`: This scene will be set as active when process is found.